nilenso/jugaad/README.md

 ## Installation

 ### Download Pre-built APK (Recommended)
-1. Download the `jugaad-release-apk` artifact from the latest successful [GitHub Actions](https://github.com/nilenso/jugaad/actions/workflows/build-release.yml?query=branch%3Amain) run
-2. Install the APK on your device

-### Configure
+1. Download the latest `app-release.apk` from the [Releases page](https://github.com/nilenso/jugaad/releases) and install the app.
+(A new release is automatically created for every commit to the main branch)
-1. Grant SMS permissions when prompted
+2. Grant SMS permissions when prompted.
+Configure the device name, webhook URLs etc.
-2. Configure the following:
-   - Device name
-   - Slack webhook URLs
-   - SMS match string (e.g. "OTP")

-**Optional:** The "Status Monitoring Webhook" sends periodic "heartbeat" messages to Slack to verify the app is running.

 ## Developing